-We are accounting for the Purchase Transaction as a sale of a subsidiary and will record the resulting gain, expected to be approximately \$90.0 million, as "gain on the sale of the subsidiary", a component of Other Operating Expenses in our consolidated statements of operations.
-The gain on the sale of the subsidiary is calculated as the aggregate of the fair value of consideration and the carrying value of Royalty Sub's assets and liabilities, less our fees and expenses.
-If we receive the milestone payment, the fair value of amounts received, less any related fees and expenses, will be recorded as "gain on the sale of the subsidiary", a component of Other Operating Expenses in our consolidated statements of operations.
+We accounted for the Purchase Transaction as a sale of a subsidiary and recorded the resulting gain of approximately \$74.9 million as "gain on disposal of discontinued operations, net of tax" in our consolidated statements of operations.
+The gain on disposal of discontinued operations was calculated as the aggregate of the fair value of the consideration and the carrying value of Royalty Sub's assets and liabilities, less our fees and expenses.
+Since the assets and liabilities of Royalty Sub had identifiable operations and cash flows that are independent from the company and we do not have a significant continuing involvement with Royalty Sub's operations, the sale of Royalty Sub is reported as discontinued operations in our consolidated statements of operations.
+Accordingly, the gain on the sale of Royalty Sub, as well as any results of operations related to Royalty Sub, are presented as discontinued operations for all periods presented.
+If we receive the milestone payment, the fair value of amounts received, less any related fees and expenses, will be recorded as "gain on disposal of discontinued operations, net of tax," a component of discontinued operations.

 We also have a license agreement with United Therapeutics Corporation, or United Therapeutics, to use one of our proprietary technologies for an oral formulation of treprostinil for the treatment of pulmonary arterial hypertension, or PAH, as well as for other indications.
-United Therapeutics has stated that this oral formulation of treprostinil diethanolamine, or treprostinil, is the subject of an NDA for PAH that it submitted in December 2011.
+United Therapeutics has stated that this oral formulation of treprostinil diethanolamine, or treprostinil, is the subject of an NDA for PAH that it submitted in December 2011 and that was accepted for filing by the FDA in February 2012 and for which the PDUFA date is in October 2012.
 Remaining milestone payments to us could total up to approximately \$6.0 million, which includes milestone payments that could total \$2.0 million for the satisfaction of development milestones of oral treprostinil in PAH.
 If United Therapeutics receives approval to market and sell this product candidate, we are entitled to receive single digit royalties based on worldwide net sales.
 We are also entitled to receive milestones and royalties for use of this formulation in other indications.